annahung31/multimedia-paper-reading/img_data_Aug.md

 ## Discussions

-- Limitation of data augmentation: augmentation methods perform better under the assumption that training set and test set have similar degree of diversity.
+- **Limitation of data augmentation**: augmentation methods perform better under the assumption that training set and test set have similar degree of diversity.
 For example, in a dog breed classification task, if there is no Border Collie in the training set, no augmentation method can create one.

 - Some experiments have shown that the combination of augmentation methods can improve the performance, but there is still no consensus about the best strategy for combining data warping and oversampling techniques.